SIT50422/ CRICOS 111268D

 - Café manager

-- Successful completion of SIT40521 Certificate IV in Kitchen Management, Upper-intermediate level of English or IELTS 5.0 with no less than 4.5 in any band.
+- Year 12 school certificate or equivalent, Upper-intermediate level of English or IELTS 5.0 with no less than 4.5 in any band.

 - Access to a laptop or tablet for home and classroom use.